Amedeo Clemente Modigliani (1884 - 1920)

 Oil on canvas

-Welcome to the initial instalment of the Modigliani Project’s on-line catalogue raisonné.
+Welcome to the initial installment of the Modigliani Project’s on-line catalogue raisonné.
 At this early stage, we are concentrating on the paintings missed by Ambrogio Ceroni in his publication of the artist’s work, Tout l’Oeuvre Peint, 1970 (1972).
 Paintings are presented here, following rigorous CR committee meetings and months or even years of research.

 As many as fifty paintings may eventually be added to Modigliani’s oeuvre beyond Ceroni.
 This on-line presentation will be continuously expanded.
 Ceroni himself declared that his publication was not exhaustive or complete.
 In addition, his study does not include provenance or exhibition history while ours does.
 This is the first-known Modigliani catalogue raisonné to use scientific and technical analysis as a central part of its decision-making process: pigment testing, x-ray, infrared, canvas weave, etc.